UC-Boulder/metagenomics_data_processing/README.md

 # metagenomics_data_processing
 Resources for metagenomics data processing and analyses

-Information covering the following topics are included:
+Information covering the following topics is included:

 1. Setting up a text edittor and git/github.
 2. Command line essentials, tips and tricks.